 Parking on Campus

-The University encourages all staff, students and visitors to think sustainably in their travel choices when coming to the university.
+The University encourages all staff, students and visitors to think sustainably in their travel choices when coming to campus.

 As part of our commitment to reducing unnecessary car use, we enforce a robust parking policy.
 In order to avoid receiving a fine, please make sure you read the information below before travelling to campus by car.